spring-data-search/spring-boot-starter-data-search/README.md

   - [Use with jpa](#use-with-jpa)
   - [License](#license)

-## Made for complex search
+## Unleash your search API
-If you need a complex/ complete filter to access your data, based on multiple criteria, and you don't want to implement a dedicated query for each combination, then this is made for you.
+* If you need a complex/ complete filter to access your data, based on multiple criteria,

-## Simplify your search API
+* If you don't want to implement a dedicated query for each combination,
+* If you want your search API to be up-to-date and not impacted by your data structure changes,

+Then this is made for you.

 data-search provides a custom repository, to perform advanced search with Natural Language queries.

 **Interface**